WordpressDev/wp-hello-bar/readme.txt

 == Screenshots ==
 1. The Hello Bar for WordPress interface.
-A dead simple place to put your HelloBar code.

 == Changelog ==